Yajamana (2019 film): Plot

-Devi Shetty is an oil trader/businessman, who controls the oil business with the help of his related oil mafia contacts in Mumbai.
-He asks for coordinates about a village Hulidurga which has not entailed in the oil market.
+Devi Shetty is an oil trader and businessman who controls his oil empire with the help of his connections within the Mumbai oil mafia.
+He requests information about Hulidurga village, which is not involved in the oil market.

-Hulidurga is maintained by chieftain Hulikar Nayaka's daughter Kaveri's love interest Krishna, who is the protector of the village's oil mill.
-One day, Devi Shetty arrives at the village to convince the villagers of entitling its co-operation in his oil marketing.
-A reporter Ganga covers the news, broadcasting the same.
+The village is managed by Krishna, who is in love with Kaveri, the daughter of Hulikar Nayaka, the village's protector and owner of the oil mill.
+One day, Devi Shetty arrives in the village to persuade the villagers to help him sell oil.
+Reporter Ganga covers the story.

-Krishna opposes and warns the people of Devi Shetty's plan to infiltrate and plunder all the oil resources of the village and that they were bound to lose everything, if they were to pledge co-operation.
-Krishna also warns Devi Shetty not to take anything from Hulidurga, thereby insulting him.
-The news gets telecast all throughout where Devi Shetty plans to avenge the insults from Krishna by the aid of Krishna's rival Mittai Suri, who successfully deceives the village and its people from him.
-Devi Shetty's men capture Krishna and try to kill him, but Krishna fights them off and warns Devi Shetty that he will arrive in Mumbai and bring down his oil profits.
-Krishna arrives in Mumbai where he stays in Ganga's grandfather's house.
-Krishna with the help of the oil owners, starts to sell oil.
+Krishna warns the villagers that Devi Shetty intends to exploit the oil reserves beneath their village.
+He tells them that if they cooperate with her, they will lose everything.
+He publicly insults her and orders her not to take anything from Hulidurga.
+News of this spreads far and wide, prompting Devi Shetty to seek revenge by enlisting the help of Krishna's rival Mittai Suri.
+Suri successfully deceives the villagers.
+Devi Shetty's men capture Krishna and try to kill him, but he overpowers them and threatens to come to Mumbai and ruin her oil business.
+He arrives in Mumbai and stays at Ganga's grandfather's house.
+With the help of the oil owners, he starts selling oil.

-However, Krishna faces obstacles where he must even fend off a few men in the market, but eventually consumers start buying his oil brand acknowledging his oil to be the best.
-Krishna succeeds in the oil market.
-In Hulidurga, all the people began to lose the market price for their products and started to commit suicide.
-Kaveri arrives to meet Krishna in Mumbai where she reveals all the incidents to him.
-Kaveri plans to approach Devi Shetty asking help for the sake of the village where Krishna joins her and meets Devi Shetty and pretends to apologise on behalf of his people.
-Devi Shetty reveals it to the people on video conference.
-Krishna reveals that when people stopped the oil mill, people will start the oil mill again and they will get back what they were losing.
-All people recall their oil mill by his words and insults Devi Shetty.
+However, Krishna faces many challenges, such as having to fend off several men in the market.
+Eventually, though, consumers start buying his oil and recognise its quality.
+He succeeds in the oil market.
+Meanwhile, in Hulidurga, people began to lose money on their products and started to commit suicide.
+Kaveri arrives in Mumbai to inform Krishna about the suicides.
+She plans to ask Devi Shetty for help, and Krishna joins her.
+When they meet Devi Shetty, Krishna pretends to apologise on behalf of his people.
+Shetty reveals this to the people via video conference.
+He told them that if they stopped the oil mill, he would restart it and they would regain what they had lost.
+Inspired by his words, the people stormed out of the meeting and insulted Devi Shetty.